zephyrproject-rtos/zephyr/doc/subsystems/bluetooth/bluetooth.rst

       $ make qemu

-Running QEMU now results in a connection with the second serial line to :literal:`bt-server-bredr` UNIX socket.
-Now, an application can use the Bluetooth device.
+Running QEMU now results in a connection with the second serial line to the :literal:`bt-server-bredr` UNIX socket, letting the application access the Bluetooth controller.